All posts

 2. Once the customer places their order, their payment details are sent to a payment gateway.
 This process of collecting payment details, tokenizing (encrypting) the card, and passing along the transaction to the appropriate gateway is handed by the POP.

-3. With payment orchestration, the platform automatically routes the payment request to multiple payment processors to reduce the number of false declines.
-If the first payment processor cannot authorize the payment, the same payment request is sent to another processor.
+3. With payment orchestration, the platform routes the payment request to a specific payment processor based on the logic used by the merchant.
+For instance, payments in France are routed to PayPlug, while payments in the UK go through Checkout.com.
+If the first processor cannot authorize the payment, the same payment request is sent to another processor using a feature called Fallbacks

 4. Once the acquiring bank receives the payment information, it communicates with the issuing bank to verify and authorize the payment.
 If the payment is approved, the acquiring bank sends the authorization response code to the payment gateway and the merchant.

-5. By using multiple payment processors and a sophisticated routing system, payment orchestration reduces the risk of false declines and maximizes payment acceptance rates.
+5. By using multiple payment processors and a sophisticated routing system, payment orchestration reduces the risk of payment declines and maximizes payment acceptance rates.
 This improves the customer experience, increases revenue, and helps prevent lost sales due to payment processing issues.
+Payment orchestration can also be used to reduce the cost of payment processing.

 Benefits of payment orchestration

-Now that you know how it works, let's dive into the good stuff and explore the perks of payment orchestration.
+Now that you know how it works, let's explore the perks of payment orchestration.

-Using a payment orchestration platform is an effective cost-saving strategy.
-You can save both time and money by unifying your payment stack, and removing yourself from the build and maintenance of multiple payment providers and individual contracts.
+Using a payment orchestration platform is an effective cost-optimization strategy.
+You can save time and money by unifying your payment stack and removing yourself from the build and maintenance of multiple payment providers and individual contracts.

 You can route to the lowest cost provider on a transaction level, as perhaps one Payment Service Processor (PSP) has lower rates in a particular region.
 Plus, with their scale and expertise, payment orchestration providers can often negotiate better rates with PSPs and payment providers.
 This ultimately improves the bottom line and further streamlines the payment process to reduce overall expenses.

 Payment orchestration minimizes the time and engineering resources required to integrate and maintain payment options.
 In reality, it could take an engineer months to build and maintain one connection, from writing the code to integrating the new payment partner.
-But with a payment orchestration platform, this can be done in a few clicks.
+However, you can do it with a payment orchestration platform in a few clicks.

 Research shows that 69% of consumers will abandon the shopping cart if their preferred payment method isn’t available.
 With access to a diverse range of providers, orchestration not only increases success rates on transactions but opens up new demographics.
 By dynamically presenting payment options at the checkout, it personalizes the customer experience, delivering a competitive edge.

 Having a unified platform that manages the transaction lifecycle across multiple payment methods and providers enhances fraud prevention, especially in terms of managing 3DS.
-In fact, the ability of these platforms to leverage Strong Customer Authentication, combined with pre- and post-payment authorisation checks, significantly reduces chargebacks.
+In fact, these platforms' ability to leverage Strong Customer Authentication, combined with pre- and post-payment authorization checks, significantly reduces fraud and chargebacks.

 With access to multiple payment methods and the ability to route payments to the most optimal provider, you can reduce the likelihood of declined transactions and improve authorization rates.

-This is particularly important for businesses that are expanding or operating in global markets and analyzing which payment service providers (PSPs) have higher authorization rates for specific data points, such as particular issuing banks.
+This is particularly important for businesses expanding or operating in global markets and analyzing which payment service providers (PSPs) have higher authorization rates for specific data points, such as particular issuing banks.

-Payment efficiency means using minimal resources to achieve high authorization rates, reduced fraud, lower costs, with a simplified technology stack.
-Consider these five things when selecting a payment orchestrator to help you maximize payment efficiency.
+Payment efficiency means using minimal resources to achieve high authorization rates, reduced fraud, and lower costs with a simplified technology stack.
+Consider these five aspects of a POP when selecting a payment orchestrator to help you maximize payment efficiency.

 A modern orchestration platform extracts, analyzes, and pinpoints areas of optimization within your payment stack.
 By gaining a single view of processor performance and presenting insights through visualizations and reports, you can make more informed decisions to improve performance and optimize costs.
 Some platforms will also alert your business and schedule reports based on set conditions, allowing you to respond in a timely manner.

-Payments orchestration enables online stores to enhance payment reliability and redundancy.
-If one payment processor encounters issues or downtime, an efficient POP can effortlessly route transactions to an alternative processor.
+Payment orchestration enables online stores to enhance payment reliability and redundancy.
+An efficient POP can effortlessly route transactions to an alternative processor if one payment processor encounters issues or downtime.
 This mitigates payment disruptions and delivers a frictionless checkout experience to customers, no matter what’s happening behind the scenes.

 Today, businesses need to use a multitude of apps and services.
-On average, five to six services are used to process one given payment - from payment methods, fraud providers to accounting software.
-Modern orchestration brings this together with the most relevant workflows to optimize costs, increase authorisation and conversion rates.
+On average, five to six services are used to process one given payment—from payment methods and fraud providers to accounting software.
+Modern orchestration brings this together with the most relevant workflows to optimize costs and increase authorization and conversion rates.

 Secure payment processing is a well-known catalyst for building trust among customers.
 A PCI (Payment Card Industry) Level 1-compliant vault securely stores sensitive payment information using tokens.
 This protects customer card details and meets strict PCI standards.
 It also offers compatibility with various PSPs, allowing seamless integration and enabling organizations to process payments without exposing sensitive data or managing separate vaults.